Face-mask removal: Movement and time associated with cutting of the loop straps

 National Athletic Trainers Association

 Swartz, Erik E.; Norkus, Susan A.; Armstrong, Charles W.; and Kleiner, Douglas M., "Face-mask removal: Movement and time associated with cutting of the loop straps" (2003).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 15.

 Copyright © National Athletic Trainers' Association, Inc.